How To Get To Kamikochi

 Kamikochi is an alpine valley located in the southern half of Chubu Sangaku National Park.
 Located high in the mountains, Kamikochi is approximately 45KM / 70-minutes drive from Matsumoto to the east and 40KM / 60-minutes drive from Takayama to the west.
 Most visitors heading to Kamikochi will do so via one of these two starting points.
 From Matsumoto Station, the Alpico Line runs to Shin-Shimashima Station from where buses ferry visitors to the Kamikochi Bus Terminal – a total journey time of around 2-hours; whereas express buses run from the Takayama Bus Terminal – located next to Takayama Station– to Hirayu Onsen, where visitors must switch onto a second bus headed to the Kamikochi Bus Terminal – a total journey time of around 1.5 to 2-hours.

 IMPORTANT ACCESS INFORMATION

-Private vehicles are not permitted to enter Kamikochi, meaning that visitors must use authorised vehicles including taxis, coaches or a tour company to enter the valley – at least for the final leg of their journey to the Kamikochi Bus Terminal.
+In order to the limit traffic moving into and through the valley and thus preserve the environment, private vehicles are not permitted to enter Kamikochi.
+This rule is strictly enforced and means that visitors must use authorised vehicles including taxis, coaches or a tour company to enter the valley – at least for the final leg of their journey to the Kamikochi Bus Terminal.
 Any unauthorised vehicle attempting to enter Kamikochi will be turned away at the entrance.
 Visitors can choose to drive themselves as far as the one of the public car parks outside of Kamikochi – located between 15 to 30 minutes before the entrance – but must then use a bus, taxi or appropriately registered vehicle to enter the valley.
 From the public car parks, regular buses or taxis transport visitors to and from Kamikochi.

 1 Day Tour